 - Ignoring people speaking from their left side

-Neglect doesn’t only affect a person’s physical vision, however.
+Neglect doesn’t only affect a person’s interaction with the left side of their environment, however.
 It also changes the way space is represented in the brain.

 In a famous experiment on visual neglect, patients who were familiar with the Piazza del Duomo square in Italy were asked to imagine themselves standing at one end of the square, facing away from the cathedral.